Stock Number: 65823

 Major rarity, the gorgeous "Variegated Tapioca" has deeply lobed leaves with radiating bright yellow central stripes; the heavy tuberous roots are the stuff of cassava and other starch products.
 Will prefer to go somewhat dormant if kept cool in winter.
 The second image here shows the plant in mid summer.

-"Masai Spurge" slender angled stems with scarlet to pink showy cymes--thesebright hooded fls open near thanksgiving and still are colorful at Easter!
+"Masai Spurge" slender angled stems with upright art Noveau ridges topped with multiple scarlet to pink showy cymes--thesebright hooded flowers open near Thanksgiving and still are colorful at Easter!
 The serrate-edged keeled leaves are deciduous.
 Popular.

 "Octopus Arms" Sleak bright green stems with art-deco relief on round surfaces, tipped with green cymes which can become pink-toned in full sun.